wajidalikhan/Project/README.txt

   Always update your working directory to get the last code -- git pull

+  To undo the changes in Index before committing
+  -- git reset HEAD

+  To rename a folder
+  -- mv oldfolder newfolder
+  -- git add newfolder
+  -- git rm oldfolder

+  Or
+  -- git mv oldfolder newfolder

   In case,something goes wrong you can replace local changes using the e.g., -- git checkout README.txt